joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 ## Deploy the webhook and custom resource definitions to your OpenShift cluster
 {: #deploy-k8s-webhook-crd}

-Because the platform has updated the internal apiversion from `v1alpha1` in previous versions to `v1alpha2` in 2.5, a Kubernetes conversion webhook is required to update the CA, peer, operator, and console to the new API version.
-This webhook will continue to be used in the future, so new deployments of the platform are required to deploy it as well.  **Webhooks are supported in Kubernetes v1.15 and higher.
-If your cluster is running Kubernetes v1.14 or lower, you need to upgrade it now to take advantage of this release of the {{site.data.keyword.blockchainfull_notm}} Platform.**

 Before you can upgrade an existing network to 2.5, or deploy a new instance of the platform to your Kubernetes cluster, you need to create the conversion webhook by completing the steps in this section.
 The webhook is deployed to its own namespace or project, referred to `ibpinfra` throughout these instructions.